M. P. Pandit

-M. P. Pandit (14 June 1918 – 14 March 1993) was a spiritual author, teacher and Sanskrit scholar.
-For several decades, he was a secretary of the Mother (Mirra Alfassa) of the Sri Aurobindo Ashram.
-He wrote numerous books and articles on the yoga of Sri Aurobindo and the Mother, on social and political thought, science, philosophy, religion, mysticism, and the classical texts and spiritual traditions of India.
+M. P. Pandit (born Madhav Pundalik Pandit; 14 June 1918 – 14 March 1993) was an Indian spiritual author, teacher, and Sanskrit scholar.
+For several decades, he served as a secretary to Mirra Alfassa (The Mother) at the Sri Aurobindo Ashram.
+A prolific writer, he published numerous books and articles on Integral Yoga, the philosophy of Sri Aurobindo, and the classical spiritual traditions of India, including the Vedas, Upanishads, and Tantra.

 Birth and origin

 Madhav P. Pandit was born in Sirsi, a small town in Karnataka.
 His family belonged to the community of the Gowd Saraswats which had migrated from Kashmir to various parts of India.
 His father was a wealthy and reputed lawyer who engaged himself in manifold social activities.

 Childhood and education

 Pandit grew up in a deeply religious Hindu family.
 When he was still a small child, his mother started taking him every day in the early morning to a temple where he spent his time in devotion and contemplation, which prepared and influenced his later spiritual path.
 All his life he was to keep some traditional customs such as Pranām.

 His father wanted him to become a lawyer, following the family tradition.
 Therefore, he sent him to the best schools and additionally arranged for private tutoring in English, Sanskrit, mathematics and sciences.
 After his immatriculation Pandit continued his studies at Karnatak College in Dharwar.